Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-which gives $d_{\sigma_\pm}=3\sqrt{2}$.
-The other fusion rules can be ``derived'' in a similar fashion.
+The three occurrences of the vacuum $I$ should be interpreted as $I_0 + I_1 + I_2$ (where the subscript indicates the value of $\mathbb{Z}_3$ charge).
+Similarly, the three occurrences of $w$ and $\ol{w}$ should be interpreted as $W_0 + W_1 + W_2$ and $\overline{W_0} + \overline{W_1} + \overline{W_2}$, respectively.
+Clearly, $\psi_1+\psi_2+\psi_3$ should be identified with $\Psi$.
+This yields Eq.~(\ref{eq:SigmaSigma_fusion}), and the other fusion rules can be obtained in a similar fashion.
 We have checked that the fusion rules are associative and satisfy all the symmetry properties.

-In addition, without solving the crossed hexagon equations for the complicated $\text{SU}(3)_3$ theory, we can directly read off the topological twists of the $\sigma_\pm$ defects, since their twists are the same as the $\mathbb{Z}_2$ defects in the $\text{SO}(8)_1$ theory, as suggested by \eqref{eqn:twist}.
+In addition, without solving the $G$-crossed consistency equations for the complicated $\mathbb{Z}_{3}$-gauged theories, we can directly read off the topological twists of the defects $\Sigma^{\pm}$, since their twists are the same as the $\mathbb{Z}_2$-defects in the $\text{SO}(8)_1$ theory, as suggested by \eqref{eqn:twist}.